It's not exaggeration to say that there are few beaches as special as those in Scotland.

-Calgary Bay, on the west coast, is just one of many lovely beaches on the island.
+Calgary Bay, on the west coast of the island, is just one of Mull's many lovely beaches.
 It's special partly because it's such a sheltered spot on an otherwise dramatic and exposed coastline.

-Beach Fact: The city of Calgary in Canada (population 1.3 million) is named after the tiny village here
+Beach Fact: Believe it or not, the huge city of Calgary in Canada (population 1.3 million) is named after the tiny village here!

 Getting There: Calgary Bay is on the north-west coast of Mull.
-From the ferry terminal at Craignure, take the road north past Salen then, as you come past Aros Castle, follow signs to Dervaig.
-From Dervaig, itself it's a quick drive up and over the hill to Calgary Bay.
-The drive takes about an hour from Craignure.
+From the ferry terminal at Craignure, take the road north past Salen.
+As you come past Aros Castle, follow signs to Dervaig.
+From the village of Dervaig itself, it's a quick drive up and over the hill to Calgary Bay.
+The drive takes about an hour in total from Craignure.

 Kiloran Bay, Colonsay